superpanic/PointView/README.md

 `count` 	The number of segments to retrieve.
 `segments` 	[out] An array in which to return the segments.
 You must allocate an array of AIPathSegment the size of count.

-*Should I allocate the array using the Illustrator memory allocation suite?*